lucas-homer/cohort-002-skill-building/exercises/04-retrieval-day-2-project-work/04.02-reranking-and-chunking-in-search-tool/explainer/readme.md

 We're going to enhance the reranker by passing it the full conversation history.
 This gives it much more context when deciding which email chunks are most relevant.

+Recommendation: hand-code this commit.
+Refactoring tools to be a function is a common pattern in AI SDK applications.

 ### Steps To Complete

 #### Update the search tool to be a function